-Almond Bread is one of my favourite Christmas recipes.
+Almond Bread is one of my favourite Christmas sweets.
 I have been making it for years, to give to friends and family as a special Christmas treat.

 The notation on my Almond Bread gift cards reads: